Trerice

-Trerice (pronounced Tre-rice) is an historic manor in the parish of Newlyn East (Newlyn in Pydar), near Newquay, Cornwall, United Kingdom.
+Trerice (pronounced Tre-rice) (Trerys, meaning ford farmstead) is an historic manor in the parish of Newlyn East (Newlyn in Pydar), near Newquay, Cornwall, United Kingdom.
 The surviving Tudor manor house known as Trerice House is located at Kestle Mill, three miles east of Newquay.
 The house with its surrounding garden has been owned by the National Trust since 1953 and is open to the public.
 The house is a Grade I listed building.
 The two stone lions on the front lawn are separately listed, Grade II.
 The garden features an orchard with old varieties of fruit trees.

 Nomenclature

 The prefix Tre- or Tref- is commonly found in Cornish and Welsh place names, denoting "hamlet, farmstead or estate", and dates from the 7th century Anglo-Saxon settlement of Britain.
 About 1,300 such place names survive in Cornwall west of the River Tamar, but 3 survive in neighbouring Devon, the next adjoining county beyond the Tamar.
 A few instances also exist in Glamorgan, on the north side of the Bristol Channel from Cornwall.
 The prefix is equivalent to Anglo-Saxon suffix -tun or -ton, rare in Cornish speaking areas until the later versio -towe becomes prevalent.
 The second part of the place name -Rice (compare the name Price 'Son of Rice' from Ap Rhys cf. Welsh Rhys) is the name of the man who held the estate.